Privacy policy

 YouTube

-We integrate the videos from the platform "YouTube" of the provider Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland.
-Privacy policy: https://www.google.com/policies/privacy/, Opt-Out: https://adssettings.google.com/authenticated.
+We embed videos from the platform “YouTube” provided by Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland.
+Privacy Policy: https://www.google.com/policies/privacy/, Opt-Out: https://adssettings.google.com/authenticated.

 Google Fonts

-We integrate the fonts ("Google Fonts") from the provider Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland.
-According to Google, the data of users is used solely for the purpose of displaying the fonts in the users' browsers.
-The integration is based on our legitimate interests in a technically secure, maintenance-free, and efficient use of fonts, their uniform display, and consideration of possible licensing restrictions for their integration.
+We embed the fonts ("Google Fonts") of the provider Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland.
+According to Google, user data is used solely for the purpose of displaying the fonts in the users' browsers.
+The embedding is based on our legitimate interests in a technically secure, maintenance-free, and efficient use of fonts, their uniform display, and consideration of possible licensing restrictions for their embedding.
 Privacy policy: https://www.google.com/policies/privacy/.

-Within our online offering, functions and content of the service Instagram, offered by Instagram Inc., 1601 Willow Road, Menlo Park, CA, 94025, USA, may be integrated.
-This may include, for example, content such as images, videos, or texts and buttons with which users can share content of this online offering within Instagram.
-If users are members of the Instagram platform, Instagram can assign the call of the aforementioned content and functions to the users' profiles there.
-Privacy policy of Instagram: http://instagram.com/about/legal/privacy/.
+Within our online offer, functions and content of the Instagram service, provided by Instagram Inc., 1601 Willow Road, Menlo Park, CA, 94025, USA, may be integrated.
+This can include content such as images, videos, or texts and buttons that allow users to share content from this online offer within Instagram.
+If users are members of the Instagram platform, Instagram can assign the access to the aforementioned content and functions to the users' profiles there.
+Instagram's privacy policy: http://instagram.com/about/legal/privacy/.

 KLAR!
 Insights - Attribution

 We use the services of Klar Insights GmbH, Marktstr.
 18, 80802 Munich, Germany, a SaaS provider of business intelligence solutions for eCommerce companies.
-Klar Insights GmbH collects, processes, and stores data (user and session IDs, email address, IP address, online identifiers (cookie ID, device ID) for reach measurement and statistical analysis on our behalf on this website and its subpages.
-To this end, we have concluded a data processing agreement with Klar Insights GmbH.
-The collection of personal data is based on the legal basis of consent according to Art.
+Klar Insights GmbH collects, processes, and stores data (user and session IDs, email addresses, IP addresses, online identifiers (cookie ID, device ID)) on this website and its subpages for reach measurement and statistical analysis on our behalf.
+We have concluded a data processing agreement with Klar Insights GmbH for this purpose.
+The collection of personal data is based on the legal grounds of consent according to Art.
 6 para.
 1 sentence 1 lit. a) GDPR.
-If consent is given by the user, the data to be processed is collected in consideration of § 25 para.
-1 sentence 1 TDDDG, user-related.
-The following cookies are used for the aforementioned different types of collection to ensure the respective type of collection: september_id september_has_consent september_do_not_track (in case of objection) **Cookie - Objection** To generally object to the use of Klar!
+If the user grants consent, the data to be processed is collected in a user-related manner in accordance with § 25 para.
+1 sentence 1 TDDDG.
+The following cookies are used for the different types of data collection mentioned above to ensure the respective type of collection: september_id september_has_consent september_do_not_track (in case of objection) **Cookie - Objection** To generally object to the use of Klar!
 Insights, please use this [Link](https://1331529118.black-palms-label.com/donottrack/me).
 This will set a cookie named "september_do_not_track" from the domain "black-palms-label.com".
-Please do not delete this, as otherwise it cannot be guaranteed that you will not be tracked by Klar.
-You can find information on data protection and data usage by Klar on the following website: [https://app.getklar.com/legal/data-protection](https://app.getklar.com/legal/data-protection)
+Please do not delete this cookie, as otherwise it cannot be guaranteed that you will not be tracked by Klar.
+Information on data protection and data usage by Klar can be found on the following website: [https://app.getklar.com/legal/data-protection]